 How to Prepare

-There are many ways to prepare for the Social Studies test.
+There are many ways to prepare for the Science test.
 Start by logging in to your account and checking out our free study guide that will help familiarize you with what to expect on the test.

 If you need more practice, GED Flash offers thousands of interactive practice questions that you can access anytime, anywhere.